Skip to main content

 See a map of all 37 BOCES regions at this link.

-Can we make changes to the plan over time, even after it is approved?
+Can we make changes to the plan over time, even after the October 2025 deadline?

-Yes, the regionalization plan can be amended at any time and will be required to be updated on a 10-year cycle.
+Yes, the regional plan can be amended at any time and will be required to be updated on a 10-year cycle.

 What technical assistance and support will NYSED provide?

-NYSED’s goal is to provide a supportive environment and the tools necessary for Sole Supervisory Districts and component districts to engage in the regionalization planning process.
-To that end, NYSED will provide templates, data collection and review tools, and guidance for each step of the regionalization planning process.
+NYSED’s goal is to provide a supportive environment and the tools necessary for Sole Supervisory Districts and component districts to engage in the regional conversations and planning.
+To that end, NYSED will provide templates, data collection and review tools, and guidance for each step of the planning process.
 (See our “Materials & Guidance” webpage.)
-NYSED staff will also be available to answer any questions, provide technical assistance, data, and other supports to schools, districts, and BOCES as they develop their regionalization plans throughout the process.
+NYSED staff will also be available to answer any questions, provide technical assistance, data, and other supports to schools, districts, and BOCES as they develop their regional plans and recommendations throughout the process.

 Contact us with questions at: regionalization@nysed.gov